-The APPENDIX F: CHARTS OF OFFENSES - DENIAL & TERMINATION includes a chart detailing specific drug and criminal offenses and LRHA's timeframe for denial based on the timeframe between conviction and screening.
-In making determinations related to eligibility for admission to the program, LRHA will use the criminal background screening policies in this Plan in concert with the Criteria for Denials table in the Appendix of this Plan.
+The Charts of Offenses - Denial and Termination includes a chart detailing specific drug and criminal offenses and LRHA's timeframe for denial based on the timeframe between conviction and screening.
+In making determinations related to eligibility for admission to the program, LRHA will use the criminal background screening policies in this Plan in concert with the Criteria for Denials table in the Appendix referenced above.

-5.17.1 Mandatory Denial - Criminal Background Screening
+Mandatory Denial - Criminal Background Screening